 Scale Space’s Acceptable Use Policy (the “AUP”)

-This AUP document, including the following list of Prohibited Activities, is an integral part of your License with us or usage of the internet service on our premises.
+This AUP document, including the following list of Prohibited Activities, is an integral part of your Licence with us or usage of the internet service on our premises.
 If you engage in or permit the use of any of the activities prohibited by this AUP document, we may suspend or terminate your internet service.
+By continuing to use the internet service supplied by us, you agree to the terms listed in this AUP.

 PROHIBITED USES OF SCALE SPACE SYSTEMS AND SERVICES: